NRoyJCodes/Virtual-Voice-Assistant/Readme.md

 ## COPYRIGHT © 2024 Niharika Roy

     ```
-    All rights reserved by Manish kumar chaubey
+    All rights reserved by Niharika Roy
     ```

         `